smuellerDD/leancrypto/README.md

   `meson install -C build` command for the user space library is applicable to the EFI environment as well.

+* As the EFI environment does not offer an automatic constructor functionality the leancrypto initalization function of `lc_init` must be called as the very first API call before calling any other leancrypto service function.

 ## Library Build for Windows

 The `leancrypto` library can be built on Windows using